Elizabeth Miller: Artist’s Bio

 Teaching is a favorite aspect of Elizabeth’s creative life.
 She especially enjoys introducing beginners to our craft.
 She teaches in her own studio and has also taught for the Squam Art Workshops, Fiber College, Schoodic Arts for All, Sabbathday Lake Shaker Village, Beekman 1802, Darn Good Yarn, Portfiber, the Farnsworth Art Museum, and a variety of other venues around New England.

-Elizabeth is also the founder and artisan at Parris House Wool Works (www.parrishousewoolworks.com), a rug hooking studio based in her historic home and online.
-The studio provides rug hooking and other fiber art supplies, mostly to students and visitors.
-It is also the site of a monthly hook-in/pot luck, the 2nd Saturday of each month, and numerous ongoing workshops.
+Elizabeth was previously the founder and artisan at Parris House Wool Works, a rug hooking studio based in her historic home and online.
+The studio provided rug hooking and other fiber art supplies, including over 200 original patterns.